Íngrid Betancourt: 2008

 In 2008, Chávez, with the initial permission of the Colombian government and the participation of the International Red Cross, organized humanitarian operations in order to receive several civilian hostages whose release had been announced by FARC.
 The first operation led to the release of Clara Rojas and Consuelo González.
 Emmanuel, Rojas's son born in captivity, had been freed previously after a stunning declaration from president Uribe, where it was discovered the infant was left in a foster home after being severely mistreated by the guerrillas.

 On 27 February a second operation was carried out, freeing four former members of the Colombian Congress.
 The released hostages were very concerned about the health of Betancourt.
 One described her as "exhausted physically and in her morale. […] Ingrid is mistreated very badly, they have vented their anger on her, they have her chained up in inhumane conditions."
 Another said that she had hepatitis B and was "near the end".
 Nicolas Sarkozy said he was prepared to personally go to accept her release if necessary.

 On 27 March, the Colombian government, with Uribe's support, offered to free hundreds of guerrilla fighters in exchange for Betancourt's release.

 On 31 March, Colombian news station Caracol quoted several sources saying Betancourt had stopped taking her medication and stopped eating.
 She was said to be in desperate need of a blood transfusion.

 On 2 April, Betancourt's son, Lorenzo Delloye, addressed the FARC and the President Uribe, to facilitate her release in order to prevent her death.
 He quoted the need for a blood transfusion in order to keep her alive saying that otherwise she may die in the next few hours.

 On 3 April, an envoy left for Colombia to try to make contact with Betancourt and many of the other captives, who had become ill after years of captivity in the jungle.
-After two days, the envoy, including a doctor, still hadn't heard from the FARC, but received orders from the French government to wait.
+After two days, the envoy, including a doctor, still had not heard from the FARC, but received orders from the French government to wait.
 Five days after arrival of the envoy the FARC released a press note on the Bolivarian Press Agency website, refusing the mission access to their hostages, because "the French medical mission was not appropriate and, moreover, was not the result of an agreement."
 Following the FARC's refusal, the French government called off the humanitarian mission and said foreign minister Bernard Kouchner would visit the region.

 On 2 July news reports stated that Betancourt and three American hostages were recovered (see Rescue below).
 Altogether, 15 hostages were freed, including 11 Colombian soldiers.
 Minister of National Defense Juan Manuel Santos said all the former hostages were in reasonably good health, although Betancourt stated she was tortured during her captivity.